opixelum/brain-disk-gitbook/docs/algorithmic/combinatorics-complexity.md

 - **Constraints**: conditions that must be respected (definition domain of the decision variables).

+### Optimums

+In mathematical terms, an optimum is when the derivative of the objective function is 0 (when the curve changes direction).

+#### Global optimum

+The best possible solution (lowest or highest value of the objective function).

+#### Local optimum

+The best solution in a neighborhood of the current solution.

 ### Metaheuristics

 Family of general-purpose optimization algorithms that can be applied to a wide